maswin312/national_rail_astro/readme.md

 1. **Infrastructure As Code:** Terraform is used to automate the creation of the BigQuery dataset and configure the Airbyte connection, ensuring consistent and repeatable infrastructure setup.
 2. **Data Ingestion:** Airbyte extracts data from the source (Google Sheets) and loads it into BigQuery.
-3. **Data Transformation:** dbt transforms the raw data in BigQuery into structured, analytics-ready tables.
+3. **Data Transformation:** DBT transforms the raw data in BigQuery into structured, analytics-ready tables.
 4. **Data Orchestration:** Airflow manages and schedules the pipeline's various tasks, ensuring they run in the correct order.
 5. **Data Visualization:** Looker connects to the transformed data in BigQuery to create dashboards and reports.

 ## Setup Instructions
 ### Prerequisites

-Before starting this integration, ensure you have the following:
+Before starting, ensure you have the following:

 - **Python 3.10 or later:** If not installed, download and install it from the [official Python website](https://www.python.org/downloads/).